Ted Sizer: Life and career

-Theodore frequently collaborated with his spouse and fellow educator Nancy Faust Sizer.
-After Brown University, the couple took a one-year position during the 1998–99 school year as co-principals of the Francis W. Parker Charter Essential School, which Ted helped found and served as a Trustee.
-Deborah Meier joined the couple in authoring Keeping School, based on the Parker experience.
+Sizer frequently collaborated with Nancy Faust Sizer, his spouse and fellow educator.
+After Brown University, the couple took a one-year position during the 1998–99 school year as co-principals of the Francis W. Parker Charter Essential School, which Ted helped found and served as a trustee.
+Deborah Meier joined the couple in writing Keeping School, based on the Parker experience.
 From 1997 through 2006, Sizer returned to the Harvard Graduate School of Education as a visiting professor.
 He and Nancy co-taught a course on redesigning the American secondary school, while he continued to work on the issues of integrating the multiple services that low socio-economic status families need in poor communities.

-Sizer was a member of both the American Academy of Arts and Sciences and the American Philosophical Society.
+Sizer was a member of the American Academy of Arts and Sciences and the American Philosophical Society.

+Personal life

-Theodore and Nancy Faust wed in 1955 and had four children together.
-He died at age 77 on October 21, 2009 at his home in Harvard, Massachusetts due to colon cancer.
+Theodore Sizer and Nancy Faust wed in 1955 and had four children together.
+He died at age 77 on October 21, 2009, at his home in Harvard, Massachusetts, of colon cancer.